Concepts

 GET /catalogorGET /catalog?item_id=...; store the code in your database or config when you link your products to CardPlusPay.

-Across the API, two kinds of amounts appear.
+Three kinds of amounts appear in catalog and order responses.
 Use them correctly:

 Response envelope